TEL: Low-Latency Failover Traffic Engineering in Data Plane: Related Work

 \subsection{Data Plane failure algorithms}

 In the data plane, we can detect the failures by analyzing the control verification flags of TCP/IP protocol of the metadata of each packet.
-A summary of fast recovery solutions in the data plane is reported in~\cite{chiesa2020fast}.
-For example, the authors in~\cite{G975}, detect the failure by continuously checking the TCP/IP checksum verification and monitor the increment of bit error ratio while decreasing the data rate quality.
-The authors in~\cite{cholda2009recovery} identify the failure by validating the throughput plunging and increasing data transmission delay.
-According to to~\cite{zhuang2005failure}, finding a failure on the IP and overlay network is categorized as active and passive solutions.
-In the former as reported in~\cite{katz2010bidirectional}, they propose a fast failure detection method called \textit{BFD} that achieves based on the live communication between the neighbouring nodes.
-In the later, such as~\cite{steinert2010towards}, the failure state can be detected based on data packet delivery that is given to other nodes.
-In this case, the neighbours' nodes can check the packet structure and confirm the links and required operations.
-However, this type of failure detection requires to receive data flow regularly from the neighbour nodes.
-Also, the authors in~\cite{Avallone-TNSM20} design a Directed Acyclic Graph (DAG)-based algorithm to minimize the number of entries required on the SDN switches.
+A summary of FRR solutions in the data plane is reported in~\cite{chiesa2020fast}.
+For example, the work in~\cite{G975} detects the failure by continuously checking the TCP/IP checksum verification and monitors the increment of bit error ratio while decreasing the data rate quality.
+The work in~\cite{cholda2009recovery} identifies the failure by validating the throughput plunging and increasing data transmission delay.
+According to~\cite{zhuang2005failure}, finding a failure on the IP and overlay network is categorized as active and passive solutions.
+In the former solutions, as reported in~\cite{katz2010bidirectional}, they propose a fast failure detection method called \textit{BFD} that achieves based on the live communication between the neighboring nodes. \begin{review} In the latter solutions, such as~\cite{steinert2010towards}, \end{review} the failure state can be detected based on data packet delivery that is given to other nodes.
+In this case, the neighbors' nodes can check the packet structure and confirm the links and required operations.
+However, this type of failure detection requires receiving data flow regularly from the neighbor nodes.
+Also, the authors in~\cite{Avallone-TNSM20} design a DAG-based algorithm to minimize the number of entries required on the SDN switches.
 Besides, it decreases the local restoration latency for a failed node/link such that the SDN controller will not be affected.
 This solution performs only based on the standard features of OpenFlow and avoids inconsistent forwarding tables during updates.
-The authors in~\cite{cascone2017fast}, design SPIDER, a new failure recovery approach that provides a fully programmable abstraction and re-routing policies in SDN.
+The authors in~\cite{cascone2017fast} design SPIDER, a new failure recovery approach that provides a fully programmable abstraction and re-routing policies in SDN.
 SPIDER aims to minimize the recovery delay and guarantees the failover even when the controller is not reachable.
 Besides, the work~\cite{borokhovich2014provable} implements a fast failover algorithm in OpenFlow to re-route traffics based on the gathered information from packet headers.
 This method monitors the packet movement on various routes.
-It analyzes them based on various traversal networks graph mechanisms, such as depth-first search and breath-first search, the routing is carried out using failure-carrying packets~\cite{Lakshminarayanan-aigcomm08} algorithm.
-Unlike~\cite{cascone2017fast,borokhovich2014provable}, \systemname not only provides a fair allocation and minimizes the delay and capacity but also it preserves a failover mechanism on complex network.
+It analyzes them based on multiple traversal network graph mechanisms, such as depth-first search and breath-first search.
+The routing is carried out using failure-carrying packets~\cite{Lakshminarayanan-aigcomm08} algorithm. \systemnameDC significantly improves the FCT of flows compared to the state-of-the-art FRR mechanisms.